Theatre Royal, Manchester: Use as a theatre

 Manchester appears to have two previous Theatres Royal before the current building was constructed in 1845.
-The first opened in Spring Gardens on 5 June 1775 and operated on that site until the expiration of the proprietors' lease in 1807.
+The first opened in Spring Gardens on 5 June 1775 having been approved by the Manchester Theatre Act 1775 (15 Geo.
+3. c.
+47).
+It operated on that site until the expiration of the proprietors' lease in 1807.

 The second Theatre Royal opened in Fountain Street on 12 July 1807 and was destroyed by fire on 7 March 1844.
 John Knowles took over the management of this second Theatre Royal some time before the fire, at a time when the theatre in Manchester was at its lowest ebb.
 Knowles set up a strong stock company and proved himself a very capable, though somewhat authoritarian, theatre manager.
 However, following the 1844 fire the proprietors of the theatre on Fountain Street refused to rebuild it.

 At a public dinner in his honour in July 1844, Knowles was presented a plate "in acknowledgement of his energetic and successful efforts to revive national drama in Manchester".
 Knowles told the gathering that if they could get no one else to build a theatre then he would do it himself.
 As a result, Knowles bought the patent rights and set about finding a site for the new theatre.
 Knowles had always been an admirer of theatrical performances and he was anxious to see their renovation in this, his native town.
 He desired to see the revival of the legitimate drama, and the plays represented in a manner duly worthy of them.